SerenityOS/serenity/README.md

 - [File an issue](https://github.com/kleinesfilmroellchen/serenity-dsl-syntaxhighlight/issues/new) on GitHub if something doesn't work as expected or if you are missing a feature.
 This is especially important when Serenity changes features of the DSLs (which doesn't happen often but can in theory do so at any time).
 - Help with the Shell syntax highlighting, which is currently stalling around [on the shell branch](https://github.com/kleinesfilmroellchen/serenity-dsl-syntaxhighlight/tree/shell).
 - Improve Serenity's `gml-format` and this extension's integration, so that more advanced features like selection formatting, saveless formatting or setting the formatter path are possible.
+- Check and improve the spec compliance of the Web IDL highlighter.